 Not native.
 From Mediterranean and central Asia.
 First found in New York 1994; eastern Pennsylvania in 1995; Ohio 1999; Ontario 2002; Michigan 2007; Illinois 2008; Colorado 2009; Washington 2012; Minnesota 2013.
 Although classed as leaf-cutters, females do not cut leaves, but strip fibers off leaves and stems of hairy plants.

 Head: Black, covered with long, pale to white hair.
-Yellow spot behind each eye.
+Narrow yellow oblong spot behind each eye on male.
+Female has wide yellow stripe across back of head, slightly interrupted at center.
 Lower face (clypeus) yellow, sometimes with a pair of black spots.
 Mandibles yellow, toothed; tip reddish.

 Thorax: Black.
 May have a yellow line above wing bases and yellow spots at end of thorax sometimes on female, but not on the male.
 Segment 2 (scutellum) has small, barely visible projecting points (axillae) at each side, yellow.
 White hair on thorax sides, thorax end and on underside.

 Wings: Reddish wing knobs (tegulae) with yellow crescent on lower edge.
 Wings dark, veins black.